Weight Loss

-Summary: Adipex (phentermine) is a prescription appetite suppressant used for short-term weight loss in the US, but it is not licensed or legally available in the UK, where MHRA-approved alternatives such as orlistat, semaglutide (Wegovy), and tirzepatide are the appropriate options.
+Summary: Adipex (phentermine hydrochloride) is a US prescription appetite suppressant not licensed by the MHRA for weight management in the UK, where safer, NICE-recommended alternatives such as orlistat, semaglutide, and tirzepatide are available through regulated clinical pathways.

 What Is Adipex and How Does It Support Weight Loss?

-Adipex is a brand name for phentermine hydrochloride, a prescription-only appetite suppressant that has been used in the United States since the 1950s as a short-term aid for weight management.
-It belongs to a class of medicines known as sympathomimetic amines, which act on the central nervous system to reduce hunger and increase feelings of fullness.
+Adipex is a brand name for phentermine hydrochloride, a prescription-only appetite suppressant that has been used in the United States since the 1950s as a short-term aid for weight management.[1]
+It belongs to a class of medicines known as sympathomimetic amines, which act on the central nervous system to reduce appetite.[1][5]

-Adiex is not licensed or approved for use in the United Kingdom.
-The Medicines and Healthcare products Regulatory Agency (MHRA) has not granted phentermine a UK marketing authorisation, and it is therefore not available through NHS prescriptions or UK pharmacies.
+Adipex is not licensed or approved for routine use in the United Kingdom.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has not granted phentermine a UK marketing authorisation for weight management, and it is not part of NICE’s current recommended medicine options for obesity management.
+Phentermine is also a controlled drug in the UK, meaning any lawful handling or supply would be subject to strict legal and professional requirements.

-In the US, Adipex is prescribed alongside a calorie-controlled diet and increased physical activity for adults with a body mass index (BMI) of 30 or above, or for those with a BMI of 27 or above who also have weight-related health conditions such as type 2 diabetes or hypertension, according to the FDA-approved Adipex-P prescribing information.
-It is intended only as a short-term intervention — generally for periods of up to 12 weeks — due to concerns about dependency and cardiovascular risk.
+In the US, Adipex is prescribed alongside a calorie-controlled diet and increased physical activity for adults with a body mass index (BMI) of 30 or above, or for those with a BMI of 27 or above who also have weight-related health conditions such as type 2 diabetes, controlled hypertension or hyperlipidaemia, according to the FDA-approved Adipex-P prescribing information.
+It is intended only as a short-term intervention, described in the US prescribing information as use for “a few weeks”, due to concerns about tolerance, dependency and cardiovascular risk.

 How Phentermine-Based Treatments Work in the Body